Insality/defold-quest/USE_CASES.md

 ---@field autofinish boolean|nil If true, the quest will be finished automatically after all tasks are completed
 ---@field repeatable boolean|nil If true, the quest will be not stored in the completed list
 ---@field use_max_task_value boolean|nil If true, the maximum value of the task is used instead of the sum of all quest events

+---@class quest.task
+---@field action string Action to perform to complete the task.
+Example: "destroy" or "collect"
+---@field object string|nil Object to specify the task, example: "enemy" or "money", Default: nil
+---@field required number|nil Required amount of the object to complete the task.
+Default: 1
+---@field initial number|nil Initial amount of the object.
+Default: 0
 ```